-- 83. The IAASB follows a rigorous due process for developing international standards.
-The process the AUASB follows in developing standards based on international standards issued by the IAASB is aligned with the IAASB's due process for setting international standards and the 'Public Interest Framework for the Development of International Audit-Related Standards' issued by the Monitoring Group in their Strengthening the International Audit and Ethics Standard-Setting System paper in July 2020. - 84.
+- 89. The IAASB follows a rigorous due process for developing international standards.45 The process the AUASB follows in developing standards based on international standards issued by the IAASB is aligned with the IAASB's due process for setting international standards and the 'Public Interest Framework for the Development of International Audit-Related Standards' issued by the Monitoring Group46 in their Strengthening the International Audit and Ethics Standard-Setting System paper in July 2020. - 90.
 When the AUASB adopts an international standard, certain aspects of due process would have been completed internationally.
-Much of the AUASB's efforts, and related processes, are focused on providing input to the IAASB processes and determining, through stakeholder consultation, whether there are any compelling reasons for modification of a standard for application in Australia and, if so, what that modification should be. - While the international due process is a critical aspect of the overall standard-setting process in Australia, and is observed and attested to by the PIOB and relied on by the AUASB, the description of Process 1 in this section of the framework focuses on the steps the AUASB takes when issuing standards based on IAASB Standards.
+Much of the AUASB's efforts, and related processes, are focused on providing input to the IAASB processes and determining, through stakeholder consultation, whether there are any compelling reasons for modification of a standard for application in Australia and, if so, what that modification should be.47 - 91.
+While the international due process is a critical aspect of the overall standard-setting process in Australia, and is observed and attested to by the PIOB and relied on by the AUASB, the description of Process 1 in this section of the framework focuses on the steps the AUASB takes when issuing standards based on IAASB Standards. - 92.
+The AUASB should remain alert throughout the standard-setting process that what is considered to be in the public interest at an international level, might not necessarily be in the public interest in Australia.
+The ultimate content of AUASB Standards must be determined by the AUASB after balancing all the evidence from research, public consultation and careful deliberation by the Board about the benefits and costs of any proposals, to assess whether it is appropriate and responsive to the public interest in Australia.